Konys12/bashscripts/README.md

 # Sample Bash Scripts Repository

 This repository contains a collection of sample bash scripts designed to automate common administrative and security tasks.
-Each script is tailored for specific purposes, making it a great reference for learning or improving bash scripting skills.
+Each script is tailored for specific purposes.

 ---